squidscode/apli/README.md

 __APLI_START__
     // Since we rely on right-recursion in our bnf rules, we need to tell the
-    // parser to parse right to left. apli_set_parser_type(RIGHT_TO_LEFT);
+    // parser to parse right-to-left.
+    apli_set_parser_type(RIGHT_TO_LEFT);

     apli_non_terminals(s_expression, list, s_expressions, atomic_symbol);